 A chicken is a bird.
 Birds can fly, so can’t a chicken fly?
 The short answer to the previous question is yes; they can, but not too far.

-The flight is an incredibly beneficial skill for long travels, prey hunting, and most especially for escaping.
+Flight is an incredibly beneficial skill for long travels, prey hunting, and most especially for escaping.
 However, the price of a flight is pretty high.
-It limits the weight, and body size, moreover, takes a lot of energy.
+It limits weight, and body size, moreover, takes a lot of energy.

 Michael Habib is an assistant professor at the University of Southern California who specializes in the biological sciences.
 Michael Habib said, “They’re so close to being completely flightless that you don’t necessarily have to put a roof over them to keep them in.”